FranTassara/BackFlip/README.md

 ## Usage

-1. Load your confocal image (CZI, TIFF, or standard format)
+1. **Load your image**: Click "Load Image" and select your CZI, TIFF, or standard image file
-2. Adjust per-channel settings (LUT, contrast, filters)
+2. **Adjust channels**: Use the right panel to modify LUT, contrast, and apply filters for each channel
-3. Choose background color and method
+3. **Choose background**: Select white or black background with your preferred conversion method
-4. Add scale bar if needed
+4. **Add scale bar**: Enable and customize the scale bar in the left panel (calibration read from metadata)
-5. Export your publication-ready image
+5. **Export**: Click "Export Image" to save your publication-ready figure

+## White Background Algorithms

+BackFlip offers multiple algorithms for optimal results:

+- **Landini (RGB)**: Gabriel Landini's channel inversion method - best for most multi-channel images
+- **HSL/YIQ/CIELab Inversion**: Color space transformations that preserve hue while inverting lightness
+- **ezReverse**: Gray pixel detection and replacement - ideal for images with pure grayscale backgrounds

+Choose the method that works best for your specific image.

-## License
+## 📄 License

-LGPL v3 - See LICENSE file for details
+This project is licensed under the GNU Lesser General Public License v3.0 (LGPL v3)

+## 🙏 Acknowledgments

+- White background algorithms inspired by [Gabriel Landini's ImageJ work](https://blog.bham.ac.uk/intellimic/g-landini-software/)
+- Built with [PySide6](https://wiki.qt.io/Qt_for_Python) (Qt for Python)
+- Thanks to the microscopy community for testing and feedback

+**BackFlip** - *Flip your backgrounds, not your workflow.*